xavier2200/taller_integrador_grupo_3/README.md

-# CA2RXU LoRa APRS iGate/Digipeater
+# LoRa APRS iGate Taller Integrador Grupo 3

+# Documentación:

 This firmware is for using ESP32 based boards with LoRa Modules and GPS to live in the APRS world.